lonnen/dotfiles/README.md

 ## The ~/ "link" step
 Any file in the `link` subdirectory gets symbolically linked with `ln -s` into `~/`.
 Edit these, and you change the file in the repo.
 Don't link files containing sensitive data, or you might accidentally commit that data!

+## The ~/ "private" step
+If the `private` subdirectory exists, any file in it gets symbolically linked with `ln -s` into `~/`.
+This dir and all files in it will be ignored by git, so put your sensisitive data here.
+You can sync it between installs manually, or via a third party tool like BT Sync, or Dropbox and encFs.

 ## Aliases and Functions
-To keep things easy, the `~/.bashrc` and `~/.bash_profile` files are extremely simple, and should never need to be modified.
+To keep things easy, the `~/.profile`, `~/.bashrc` and `~/.bash_profile` files are extremely simple, and should never need to be modified.
 Instead, add your aliases, functions, settings, etc into one of the files in the `source` subdirectory, or add a new file.
 They're all automatically sourced when a new shell is opened.
-Take a look, I have [a lot of aliases and functions](https://github.com/lonnen/dotfiles/tree/master/source).
-I even have a [fancy prompt](https://github.com/lonnen/dotfiles/blob/master/source/50_prompt.sh) that shows the current directory, time and current git/svn repo status.
+If you're using boxen these will backup and replace files boxen creates on installation, but `/source/20_boxen` will keep things working.

 ## Scripts
 In addition to the aforementioned [dotfiles][dotfiles] script, there are a few other [bash scripts][bin].